hei-school/cc-d2-my-rice-cooker-AinaR07/README.md

 ## Files

-rice_cooker.rb: Contains the Ruby code for the rice cooker program.
+main.rb: Contains the Ruby code for the rice cooker program.

 ## Usage
 To run the program: